A short history of Oslo Diabetes Research Centre

 When the three University Hospitals merged in 2009, the name changed to Oslo Diabetes Research Centre.

-The centre has expanded thoughout the years and now comprises 8 research groups (see details elsewere) in alle three hospitals within Oslo University Hospital.
+The centre has expanded thoughout the years and now comprises 10 research groups in alle three hospitals within Oslo University Hospital.

 It is governed by a board.
 The leaders of the research groups comprise a steering committee.